What is Meditation?

 - This type of meditation can help prepare you for upcoming events when you need to perform your best.

 Try a visualisation based meditation

-- For something new, try visualizing something.
+- For something new, try visualising something.
 This can be as simple as imaging yourself sitting by a stream.
 As you're sitting at this stream, notice how beautiful the clear blue water is as it flows right to left.
-When you notice a thought, visualize it as a leaf on the stream.
+When you notice a thought, visualise it as a leaf on the stream.
 Watch it float away as you remain in the calm presence of watching this scene take place.

 - This type of meditation is great for re-connecting to the present moment.
 Sometimes there are many leaves--and that's perfectly okay!
 Notice them and you are meditating.